 In the chart above, the red areas highlight when the PE ratio is significantly higher than normal implying that markets are expensive and future returns are likely to be lower than in the past.
 On the other hand, green areas show when the PE ratio is significantly lower than normal implying that markets are cheap and returns from equities should be higher than average.

-On 20th April 2017, the Nifty PE Ratio was at 23.2 which is more than one standard deviation from the historical average of 18.9.
-Markets continue to trade in expensive territory from an earnings point of view and, if we use history as a guide, we may not see these returns continue in the short to medium term.
+On 28th Feb 2018, the Nifty PE Ratio was at 26.7 which is more than two standard deviations from the historical average and higher than the previous quarterly valuation of 25.5.
+Markets continue to remain in expensive territory from an earnings point of view.

 The dividend yield chart denotes value in a manner that is opposite to the PE and PB charts above.
 When the dividend yield is higher than normal, it means that markets are cheap.
 Similarly when the dividend yield is lower than normal, it is a sign that markets are expensive.
-In February, the dividend yield of the Nifty was 1.3, which is below the long term average of 1.5 but is still within the normal range.
+The dividend yield is around the same levels in the last quarter, at 1.2 per cent.
+This is still close to the long term average of 1.5 per cent.